lostjared/Code.Crunch.JavaScript/README.md

 ## Known Issues
 - when you have // within a string under certain conditions it will cause the text to be unaligned
+- does not work with most other languages

 ## Usage

 1. Open the `index.html` file in your web browser.